All Episodes

 Well, oil, yeah, oil goes down, but everybody knows that's just a setup for the later price increases.

-Big TV, the plasmas, the flat screens are coming down because of people like me who go out and pay the big freight prices early on, uh, allowing uh the price to come down for other people.
+Big TV, the plasmas, the flat screens are coming down because of people like me who go out and pay the big freight prices early on, allowing the price to come down for other people.

 Even the rising cost of corn, highly sought after, not only as ingredients for thousands of food products, but also to make ethanol.

-A bushel of corn has gone up, the price of a bushel of corn gone up 46% in uh in one year.
+The price of a bushel of corn gone up 46% in one year.

 And of course, it's just the latest in the never-ending effort of the drive-by media to keep everybody panicked and in the doom and gloom.

-You know, if it's life.
+You know, it's life.

-And I really cringe, you know, when I then when I then read uh stories, poll says, majority of Americans say government needs to do more about rising price of X. The government has nothing to do with it.
+Poll says majority of Americans say government needs to do more about rising price of X.

-And well, I don't want to go there.
+Well, I don't want to go there.

 And FEMA says, despite this poll of the American people that says they don't think the feds are ready, FEMA says they are.